Tueftler-py/micropython-rp2040-joystick/README.md

 from joystick import Joystick
 import time

-# Initialize joystick with ADC IDS and button pin
+# Initialize joystick with ADC IDs and button pin
 joystick = Joystick(a1=0, a2=1, button_pin=22)  # Adjust pins accordingly

 while True: